levinson/GameRecorder/README.md

 # Game Recorder

-Game Recorder is a plugin for [SmartBot](http://sb-forum.com/) (an intelligent Hearthstone bot) that records games by taking screenshots and organizing log files.
-It can be used to analyze games post-mortem to see what went wrong and even report AI misplays.
+Game Recorder is a plugin for [SmartBot](http://sb-forum.com/) (an intelligent Hearthstone bot) that records games by taking screenshots and saving relevant logs turn-by-turn.
+Misplay reports can be created live at the press of a hotkey.
+Recorded games can also be analyzed post-mortem to see what went wrong and report misplays.
+See [configuration](#configuration) for complete list of features.

 ## Installation & Usage